Reissner-Mindlin plate theory

 thickness of the plate.
-This leads to a situation where the displacement through-the-thickness is not necessarily linear and where the plate thickness may change during deformation.
+This leads to a situation where the displacement through the thickness is not necessarily linear and where the plate thickness may change during deformation.
 Therefore, Reissner's static theory does not invoke the plane stress condition.

-The Uflyand-Mindlin theory is often called the first-order shear deformation theory of plates.
-Since a first-order shear deformation theory implies a linear displacement variation through the thickness, it is incompatible with Reissner's static plate theory.
+The Reissner-Mindlin theory is often called the first-order shear deformation theory of plates.
+Since a first-order shear deformation theory implies a linear displacement variation through the thickness, it is incompatible with Reissner's plate theory.

 Mindlin theory

-Mindlin's theory was originally derived for isotropic plates using equilibrium considerations by Uflyand.
+Mindlin's theory was originally derived for isotropic plates using equilibrium considerations.
 A more general version of the theory based on energy considerations is discussed here.